top of page

 The only occasion where we will breach confidentiality is if we have safeguarding concerns that you or someone else is at the risk of significant harm.
 In that instance, we may have to talk to social care, police, ambulance services or other relevant agencies to protect you or others; wherever possible, we will try to discuss this with you first.

 Data Retention: Any email enquiries will be deleted after 6 months if you do not become a client.
 If you do become a client, your information will be stored securely for the duration of your therapy.
-Following completion of therapy, your details and session notes will be stored securely for 7 years to fulfil our legal, regulatory and accounting requirements.
+Upon completion of therapy, your details and session notes will be stored securely for 7 years to fulfil our legal, regulatory and accounting requirements.
 Following this, your records will be securely deleted.

 In the case of a child under the age of 13, records will be kept for 7 years after they reach 18 years of age.
 After this date, all data will be securely deleted.